uosjapuelks/tp/docs/DeveloperGuide.md

 #### Main Objective:

-The objective of the reset functionality is to provide users an easy way to removal all the items in the shopping list.
+The objective of the reset functionality is to provide users an easy way to remove all the items in the shopping list.

 #### Overall Sequence: